kammitama5/kammitama5.github.io/_posts/2017-6-20-Tuesday-June-20th.md

 - Lots of **great** engineers draw from different things.
   I have a strange background, and often see things in different ways, so I just wanted to share a bit of myself.
+  One of my friends jokes that I "misinterpret everything".

   You don't have to be one thing, and I think that being a well-rounded engineer means that you draw from different life experiences.

 - I spend a lot of time reading, and especially on the Internet.
   I'm drawn towards mathematics, good design, programming, and the hacker/maker culture.